nv1t/virtualbox-web-panel/README.md

 - **Control Actions:** Start, shut down, or save the state of a VM using corresponding endpoints.
 - **Keystroke Injection:** Convert plain text (with support for special tokens like `<enter>` or `<ctrl>`) into scancodes and send them to a selected VM.
 - **Screenshot Capture:** Retrieve a live screenshot from the VM.
+- **Download Screenshots:** Save the current VM screenshot as a file.
+- **VM Status Indicator:** Displays whether the selected VM is running or stopped.
-- **VM Details:** Display detailed VM configuration information in a sidebar within the web interface.
+- **VM Details Sidebar:** Display detailed VM configuration information in a collapsible sidebar within the web interface.
 - **Responsive Web Interface:** The front-end dashboard updates periodically and provides feedback for actions executed on the VM.
+- **Notification System:** Displays real-time notifications for VM actions and errors.

 ---